PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 10:03:54
+Last updated: 2024-04-05 10:04:27
-Random Quote: "Cap'n Cook?"
-That's not you?
-Like I said, no one is looking for you. - Walter White
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson